-Dimethyl Sulfoxide (DMSO) is widely used in pharmaceutical industry.
-DMSO is required throughout the segment for applications in drug discovery and analytical applications and a solvent in pharmaceutics and API synthesis.
+Dimethyl Sulfoxide (DMSO) is widely used in the pharmaceutical industry.
+DMSO is required throughout the segment for applications in drug discovery, API synthesis, analytical applications and an excipient solvent in pharmaceutics.
 We produce material which addresses the quality and regulatory requirements for the specific use.

 Procipient®(Dimethyl Sulfoxide USP, Ph.
 Eur.) used in topical and parenteral drug delivery.
 Details of DMSO in approved products can be located in the U.S. Food and Drug Administration-Center for Drug Evaluation and Research’s database Inactive Ingredient Search for Approved Drug Products.